Skip to Main Content

 Evaluation Criteria

-In general, the library prize committee looks for student work that demonstrates rigorous, innovative, and/or unique approaches to engaging with library collections and resources.
+In general, the library prize committee looks for student work that demonstrates rigorous, innovative, and/or unique approaches to engaging with library collections and services.

 The research process, as evidenced in the application form (see Application Form), is the primary focus for evaluating submissions.
 Specifically, each submission will be evaluated according to this rubric (viewable as a Google Doc here):